Nakul-31/Nakul-31/README.md

-# 👋 Hi, I'm Nakul✨
+# 👋 Hi, I'm Nakul ✨

-🎓 Final Year Computer Science Engineering Student <br/>
+🎓 Final-Year Computer Science Engineering Student
+💼 AIML Intern at Netsmartz
-💡 Passionate about **Data Science, Machine Learning, Api's, and Python**  <br/>
+💡 Specializing in **Data Science, Machine Learning & Python Development**
-🚀 Always eager to explore new technologies and build impactful projects  <br/>
+🚀 Focused on building scalable and impactful tech solutions
+📊 Strong interest in real-world data analysis and AI-driven applications
+🌱 Continuously learning and growing in the field of AI

 ---